bahrus/xtal-element/README.md

 ]);
 ```

-So if the right-hand-side of the action returns a string, pass the context class myStringProcessor.
+So if the right-hand-side of the action returns a string, pass the context to an instance of class myStringProcessor.
 If it returns an array, use myArrayProcessor.
+Etc.

-Now our "actions" don't *have* to have a function body to do anything.
+*Now* our "actions" don't *have* to have a function body to do anything.
 If a rxn-suppl function of the reactor library can render a view for example, and it just needs some configuration passed in, you can specify it with an expression:

 ```JavaScript
 ({prop1}) => ({